-Instead of creating a traditional “government versus opposition” divide, all political parties could be represented around the Cabinet table in a manner similar to power sharing arrangements in Nordic countries and other jurisdictions, including Northern Ireland.
+Matrix voting results in a cabinet that does not create a traditional “government versus opposition” divide, but one in which all political parties could be represented around the Cabinet table.
+This is similar to power sharing arrangements in Nordic countries and other jurisdictions, including Northern Ireland.

 A full report on the experiment was published in VotingMatters.
 The Irish Times reports are available here:

 Fantasy Dail: Power-sharing to be tested in a voting experiment Irish Times April 21st 201

 Mock Dail produces a government of national unity and it only took 90 minutes Irish Times April 24th 2016

 Opinion: There is a better way to form a Government than 50 days of chaos Peter Emerson, Irish Times April 22nd 2016

 - Stephen Collins, Political Editor, The Irish Times